vikashask/MEAN-Interview-Question/React/react js Notes.md

 ```

 ### Pure component
-    functional component is a good example of a pure component
-    React.PureComponent
 ```
+functional component is a good example of a pure component React.PureComponent
 Hello = () => {
   return <h1>Hello</h1>;
 }
 ```

 ### stateless component
     they are easy to write, understand, and test, and you can avoid the this keyword

 ### statefull component
-    Stateful components are always class components
-    stateful components have a state that gets initialized in the constructor.
 ```
-constructor(props) {
+Stateful components are always class components Stateful components have a state that gets initialized in the constructor. constructor(props) {
   super(props);
   this.state = { count: 0 };